Skip to content

 extoptionalOpaque extension map.
 Unknown keys are ignored.

-AGH validates the header, participants, references, body shape, kind-specific requirements, and freshness window before routing an envelope.
+AGH validates the header, participants, references, conversation surface, container ID, work binding, body shape, kind-specific requirements, and freshness window before routing an envelope.

 Message kinds

-whoisRequest or return peer card information.Broadcast or directed.
+whoisRequest or return peer card information.None.
+Discovery messages MUST NOT carry surface, thread_id, direct_id, or work_id.

 Rendering diagram…